Silver Lake Joint School District 1: Riverview Elementary School

 In 1952, a basement and kitchen were added.
 Enid Frank was the principal at this time.
 The staff consisted of only three other people.

 In 1955, two more classrooms, a storage room, washrooms for the Kindergarten, and an extra door to create a double-door entry were all added.
 Then, in 1969, Mr. Hellum became the administrator.
 With this change came the construction of four more classrooms, a teachers’ lounge, a music room, material center, and AV room.
 Those rooms were the new junior high.
-In 1974, two rooms and a hall were added for sixth grade classrooms at a cost of $75,000 dollars.
+In 1974, two rooms and a hall were added for sixth grade classrooms at a cost of $75,000.

 In 1976, the school had 433 students and a staff of 29 teachers.
 In 1976, Mr. Feld became assistant principal.
 In 1978, four classrooms were added for the fifth grade which cost $275,000.
 A 1998 addition to the school included the construction of a full-sized gymnasium, stage, music room, band room, art room, library, storage, and an upgraded furnace, at a cost of $3,900,000.
 In 1998, Dr. Hellum retired and Gary Petersen was hired as administrator.